 To add extra warmth and protect your decking from the elements, adding a cover or roof to your decking area can be a great way to make your decking useable even when it’s raining outside.

-The added roof will help keep the heat from escaping into the atmosphere a little and provide you with a warmer environment to entertain and enjoy.
+The added roof will help keep the heat from escaping into the atmosphere a bit and provide you with a warmer environment in which to entertain and enjoy.

-Adding a decking roof or gazebo-like structure can cost anywhere between $1,000+ (£800+) depending on the size of the deck area and the type you go with.
+Adding a decking roof or gazebo-like structure can cost anywhere between $1,000+ (£800+), depending on the size of the deck area and the type you choose.

 Summing Up

-Whether you’re looking to heat an outdoor deck using gas, electric, or wood fuelled heaters, you will have found a few solutions that will be of interest.
+Whether you’re looking to heat an outdoor deck using gas, electric, or wood-fuelled heaters, you will have found a few interesting solutions.

 Electric heaters are the most efficient heating method for running costs.
 However, gas and wood fire pits have the potential to produce more heat output, making them better for a larger decking area.